Service for family man, farmer and UDR man shot while feeding livestock

-Family man and Tyrone farmer Ivan Hillen shot by 'cowardly IRA terrorists' as he fed his pigs 200 yeards from his home: Remebrance service for UDR soldier
+Family man and Tyrone farmer Ivan Hillen shot by 'cowardly IRA terrorists' as he fed his pigs 200 yards from his home: Remembrance service for UDR soldier

 and live on Freeview channel 276